duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

 }
 ```

-## Variables definition rules
+## Variables Definition Rules

-In Duktig PHP Framework variable names should be defined much readable as it's possible.
+In the Duktig PHP Framework, variable names should be defined as readable as possible.

-- Start with lower case
+- Start with lowercase
-- Written as Camel case
+- Written in Camel Case
-- Not contain any symbol
+- Do not contain any symbols
-- Names defined as readable as possible
+- Names should be defined as readable as possible
-- Single letter variables should only be used in for() loops
+- Single-letter variables should only be used in for() loops

 **Correct**

 ```php
 <?php